Laura Scott, MBACP, DiRC, LLB, DipLP

 I work with couples and individuals who are worried about their relationships.
-Maybe you have a feeling of growing apart and losing the ability to communicate, maybe there are arguments or there’s been an affair, maybe not.
+Possibly there's a feeling of growing apart and losing the ability to communicate, maybe there are silences between you, or arguments, or there’s been an affair, maybe not.
 Everyone’s experience is different.

 By helping you to find new ways to be heard, you can both discover what you need emotionally and you can change the pain and disconnection of isolation.
 I can help you to do this and then to work together towards a solution that’s right for you.

-Ultimately, by finding emotional connection and mutual understanding it can be possible to re-set the pattern of your relationship and restore closeness and that sense of belonging.
+By finding ways to re-establish emotional connection and mutual understanding it can be possible to re-set the pattern of your relationship and restore closeness and that sense of belonging.

 I offer flexible appointment times including evenings.
 As well as confidential online therapy for couples and individuals of 18+ years, I can offer "walking and talking" daytime therapy at a safe social distance in suitably confidential spaces.
 Please phone for more information about this or check out my website.

 You may feel unsure whether counselling can help you and about what it would involve.
-To help you to explore your options, I offer a free 15 minute telephone conversation.
+To help you to explore your options, I offer a free, initial 15 minute telephone conversation.

 This is a no-obligation session that lets me find out more about what your difficulties are and what you would like to get from counselling, and you find out whether you would feel comfortable working with me.
 Please phone 07375 293 075 or contact me through my website if you'd like to discuss.